drupix/twbase/README.md

 ## Recommended Modules

 As TWBase Theme use [Tailwind Typography](https://github.com/tailwindlabs/tailwindcss-typography) I recommends you to install [TWBase Theme Utilities](https://github.com/drupix/twbase_utils) modules with this theme.
 It load the `styles.css` provided by **TWBase Theme** and add the `prose` (`tw-prose`) extra class to the editor `body` to reflects the frontend while editing node in admin section.
 Otherwise the content in your editor may look slightly poor and naked... 🙀.
-The module also provide an admin interface to control the showcase content.
+The module also provide an admin interface to control the showcase content and last but not least: it allows you to define showcase options per content type 🥳.

 ## Development dependencies